MostafaAshraf98/Project-Pattern-Recognition/README.md

 **This project aims to put your understanding of machine learning algorithms into practice with a real world problem.**
+## Environment

+you can download all the packages used using conda or pip conda install --file requirements-conda.txt or pip install -r requirements-pip.txt

 ## Dataset